DravenusRex/stalker-gamma-linux-guide/README.md

 - G.A.M.M.A.Reshade.ini
 - ReShade.ini

-If you disable Reshade it is recommended that you also disable all mods that use it.
-(See instructions below --- stolen from maxastyler/S.T.A.L.K.E.R.-Gamma-Steam-Deck guide).
+If you disable Reshade it is recommended that you also disable all mods that use it:
-Disable the following mods in MO2:
 * Screen Space Shaders - Ascii1457
 * Shaders Cumulative Pack for GAMMA
 * Right click Beef’s NVG addon, click “reinstall mod” and tick the following options: